Exploring Pumapungo in Cuenca

 In the 15th century, during the reign of the Inca Emperor Pachacuti, the Inca Empire began to expand.
 The Cañari people were conquered by the Incas, but instead of being destroyed, they were incorporated into the empire.
 In the aftermath of the conquest, the Incas built upon and expanded many of the Cañari's existing structures, transforming Pumapungo into a key administrative and religious center within the empire.

-Inca Architecture and Engineering
+Inca Engineering

 The Inca civilization was known for its impressive architectural skills, and Pumapungo is no exception.
 The site includes remnants of large stone structures, terraces, and plazas that showcase the Incan ability to blend with the natural environment.
 The most remarkable aspect of Pumapungo's architecture is its stone construction, featuring precisely cut stones that fit together without mortar, a hallmark of Incan engineering known as ashlar masonry.